 Fenton joined Miami in 2002 as a volunteer assistant hockey coach while completing his master’s degree.
 Upon completion of his degree, he was hired as the ice hockey program’s first director of hockey operations, while also doubling his time within the department’s sponsorship area as an assistant director of corporate relations.
 In 2006, Fenton was promoted to assistant athletic director where his focus was sport administration (ice hockey, men’s golf, baseball, volleyball, and field hockey) along with overseeing all department strategic planning.

 A native of Litchfield, Minn., Fenton received a bachelor’s degree in finance in 2001 from Iowa State University, where he was a member of the men’s golf team.
 He earned his master’s degree in sport studies from Miami in 2004.
-His family, which resides in Colorado Springs, includes his wife, Lindsay, and sons Ryan (5) and Luke (2).
+His family, which resides in Colorado Springs, includes his wife, Lindsay, and sons Ryan (6), Luke (3) and Drew (under a year old).